pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

    use-after-frees only affect the faulty allocation class.
--  let each allocation class specify how its backing memory should be mapped in (e.g., plain 4 KB pages, file-backed swappable pages, huge pages, or gigantic pages)
+-  let each allocation class specify how its backing memory should be mapped in (e.g., plain 4 KB pages, file-backed swappable pages, huge pages, or gigantic pages).

 Thanks to extensive contracts and a mix of hardcoded and random tests, we encountered only two issues during initial the rollout, both in the